lixinW/ship-hats-docs/hivemind-chatbot.md

 # Hivemind Chatbot

+?> This is a pilot project.

 ## About Hivemind Chatbot

-Hivemind chatbot was launched in April 2023 to help answer queries on SHIP-HATS.
+Hivemind chatbot (pilot) was launched in April 2023 to help answer queries on SHIP-HATS.

 Hivemind chatbot is based on ChatGPT and brings the power of ChatGPT to internal knowledge management.
 Learn more on [Integrating ChatGPT with internal knowledge base and question-answer platform](https://medium.com/singapore-gds/integrating-chatgpt-with-internal-knowledge-base-and-question-answer-platform-36a3283d6334) via our Medium article.

 ## Using Hivemind chatbot

 **To use the Hivemind chatbot:**

+1. Please ask your SA to add you to the telegram group: **SHIP-HATS 2.0 Group**.
 1. Send a private message to **@HivemindChatBot**.
 1. Select **/Start**.